leontristain/modnotes/windhelm/upcoming.md

 The base mod needs an USSEP patch.
 If you see floating icicles around the Arena prison - those are some USSEP-added objects that can only be disabled or relocated in an USSEP patch.

+### Faction: Pit Fighter

+The base mod restores the arena structure but doesn't touch any playable content.
+Faction: Pit Fighter is the forefront mod that restores the arena quest content, so it would be nice to patch that in.
+I currently don't know how straightforward it would be to do that since I've never played through that mod myself, but it's definitely something to take a stab at.

 ### A Note On Open Cities Skyrim

 I do not plan to eventually work on an Open Cities patch.